A short nonstandard proof of the Doob-Meyer and Dol{\'e}ans-Dade theorems

-Nonstandard analysis is a theory founded by Abraham Robinson in the 1960s, motivated largely by the revival of infinitesimal real numbers ---concepts that were extensively used by Leibniz during the early days of calculus but were later abandoned.
-Robinson constructed a proper extension of $\mathbb{R}$, denoted by $^*\mathbb{R}$, which possesses the same properties as those of $\mathbb{R}$, but also includes ideal elements such as infinitesimals and infinite numbers.
+Nonstandard analysis is a theory founded by Abraham Robinson in the 1960s, motivated largely by the revival of Leibnizian infinitesimals.
+He constructed a proper extension of $\mathbb{R}$ denoted by $^*\mathbb{R}$, which is logically similar to $\mathbb{R}$ but includes ideal elements such as infinitesimals and infinite numbers.
 In essence, he constructed a nonstandard extension $^*U (\ni {^*\mathbb{R}})$ (Theorem \ref{extension}) of a universe (Definition \ref{universe}) $U (\ni \mathbb{R})$, where $^*U$ is logically similar to $U$ but includes ideal elements.